 Europe has so many vibrant, exciting cities choosing the ones for your travel bucket list can be daunting.
 Let this list of the top 10 European cities help you decide on your next European vacation.

 If you’re planning a trip to London, of course, you’ll want to take in the main sights like Buckingham Palace, Big Ben, and Westminster Abbey.
-Don’t leave out a gentle ride down the famous River Thames, and no London trip is complete without a spin on Coca Cola’s London Eye, a riverside observation wheel.
+Don’t leave out a gentle ride down the famous River Thames, and no London trip is complete without a spin on Coca Cola’s London Eye, a riverside observation wheel, and a visit to the Shard, the tallest skyscraper in the city.
 There’s a myriad of themed and cultural tours for those iconic sights from a Changing of the Guards tour to a Harry Potter Walking Tour for Muggles.
+If you are traveling with your family, there are also a lot of beautiful places that you can visit in South London with kids.

 Going to Paris?
 Lucky you!
 Some of the world’s greatest museums and palaces await you along with bucket list sights like the Eiffel Tower, the Champs Elysées and the Arc de Triomphe.
 You’ll want to stroll the galleries at the Louvre and the Musée d’Orsay.
 Explore the elegant boutiques and formal gardens at the Palais-Royal where Louis XIV spent his unhappy childhood in a 17th-century palace.